yshavit/llm-notes/book/03-The-LLM/01-llm-architecture.md

 This is a simplified model that outlines the building blocks.
 Later on, I'll describe how real-world LLMs stack these building blocks to make their models more powerful.
 :::

-Don't worry if this doesn't all fit together yet, and especially don't worry if you don't know how those various subcomponents work (or even what they mean).
-I'll be explaining each in the following chapters.
-As you read those chapters, it may be useful to refer back to this diagram to see how it all fits together.

 ## Hyperparameters, learned parameters, and activations

 In addition to the components, it's important to keep separate in your head the three kinds of data an LLM works with: {dfn}`hyperparameters`, {dfn}`learned parameters` and {dfn}`activations`.